Neural Compression and Filtering for Edge-assisted Real-time Object Detection in Challenged Networks: Latency Evaluation

-First, we show the gain of the proposed technique with respect to local computing and pure offloading as a function of the available data rate in Figures~\ref{fig:gain_wrt_local_comp} and \ref{fig:gain_wrt_pure_offload}, respectively.
-The gain is defined as the capture-to-output delay of local computing/pure offloading and the split computing configuration.
+Figures~\ref{fig:gain_wrt_local_comp} and \ref{fig:gain_wrt_pure_offload} show the gain of the proposed technique with respect to local computing and pure offloading respectively as a function of the available data rate.
+The gain is defined as the total delay of local computing/pure offloading divided by that of the split computing configuration.
 As expected, local computing is the best option (gain smaller than one) when the available data rate is small.
 Depending on the specific model, the threshold is hit in the range $0.5-2$Mbps.
 The gain then grows up to $3$ (Faster and Mask R-CNNs) and $8$ (Keypoint R-CNN) when the data rate is equal to $10$Mbps.

 The gain with respect to pure offloading has the opposite trend.
 For extremely poor channels, the gain reaches $1.5$, and decreases as the data rate increases until the threshold $1$ is hit at about $8$Mbps.
 As we stated in Section~\ref{sec:system_desc}, the technique we developed provides an effective intermediate option between local computing and pure offloading, where our objective is to make the tradeoff between computation load at the mobile device and transmitted data as efficient as possible.
-Intuitively, in this context, naive splitting is suboptimal in any parameter configuration, as the larger time required to execute the (unaltered) head section at the mobile device compared to its execution at the server will offsets the moderate compression rate obtained only at the last backbone layers.
+Intuitively, in this context, naive splitting is suboptimal in any parameter configuration, as the original R-CNN models have no effective bottlenecks for reducing the capture-to-output delay~\cite{matsubara2020split}.
 Our technique is a useful tool in challenged networks where many devices contend for the channel resource, or the characteristics of the environment reduce the overall capacity, \emph{e.g.}, non-line of sight propagation, extreme mobility, long-range links, and low-power/low complexity radio transceivers.